brianmaurish/Capstone-Project/README.md

 8. Customize Login Page:
   Scaffolded the Login page using ApplicationDbContext.

-**How-to-Use**
+## How-to-Use:

 **Access the Application**

-Open the application URL.
+- Open the application URL.

-The Customer Feedback homepage appears, featuring Register/Login buttons, and Submit Feedback options.
+- The Customer Feedback homepage appears, featuring Register/Login buttons, and Submit Feedback options.

 **Register as a User**

-Navigate to the "Register" page (/Identity/Account/Register).
+- Navigate to the "Register" page (/Identity/Account/Register).

-Create a user account with an email (e.g., ben@gmail.com) and password.
+- Create a user account with an email (e.g., ben@gmail.com) and password.

 **Log In**

-Go to the "Login" page (/Identity/Account/Login).
+- Go to the "Login" page (/Identity/Account/Login).

-Log in using your registered email and password.
+- Log in using your registered email and password.

 **Submit Feedback**

-Navigate to the "Submit Feedback" page (/Feedback/Create).
+- Navigate to the "Submit Feedback" page (/Feedback/Create).

-Fill in the form
+- Fill in the form

-Name: Enter your name.
+- Name: Enter your name.

-Email: Enter your email address.
+- Email: Enter your email address.

-Rating: Select a rating from 1 to 5.
+- Rating: Select a rating from 1 to 5.

-Message: Write your feedback or comments.
+- Message: Write your feedback or comments.

-Click "Create" to submit the feedback.
+- Click "Create" to submit the feedback.

-You’ll be redirected to the feedback list page.
+- You’ll be redirected to the feedback list page.

 **Access Restriction for User**

-Users are only allowed to submit feedback.
+- Users are only allowed to submit feedback.

-They are restricted from viewing the list of all feedback entries, viewing individual feedback, editing feedback, and deleting feedback.
+- They are restricted from viewing the list of all feedback entries, viewing individual feedback, editing feedback, and deleting feedback.

 **Admin Log In**

-The admin can create a user account using an email (e.g., admin@example.com) and a password, and then log in with those credentials.
+- The admin can create a user account using an email (e.g., admin@example.com) and a password, and then log in with those credentials.

 **Viewing Feedback (Admin)**

-Navigate to the "Feedback List" page (/Feedback).
+- Navigate to the "Feedback List" page (/Feedback).

-View all feedback entries in a table with columns: Name, Email, Rating, Submitted On, and Actions (Details, Edit, Delete).
+- View all feedback entries in a table with columns: Name, Email, Rating, Submitted On, and Actions (Details, Edit, Delete).

-Click "Details" to view a specific feedback entry (/Feedback/Details/{id}).
+- Click "Details" to view a specific feedback entry (/Feedback/Details/{id}).

 **View a Single Feedback (Admin)**